 - You’re going to need some herbs to flavor that stir-fry, of course.
 So why not add a conversation piece to your countertop and harvest some food, too, with Back to the Roots’ Water Garden.
 This aquaponic garden grows organic herbs and lettuce on the top of a fish tank.
 The cute fish’s poop helps fertilize the growing plants in a closed-loop system that gives the kids a pet and you some cooking ingredients.

-- Sprouts are among the easiest and fastest edibles to grow, and add a nutritious topping to sandwiches, salads and smoothies.
+- Sprouts are among the easiest and fastest edibles to grow.
+And they add a nutritious topping to sandwiches, salads and smoothies.
 Sprout kits and towers can help you maximize your space to grow these microgreens quickly and easily.

 This article sprout ideas in your mind?
 You’ll also want to check out our feature on the Aqualibrium aquaponic garden.

 Got something else you use in your home?
-Share your experiences with us on the comments section below.
+Share your experiences with us in the comments section below.